DmitriBogdanov/GSE/README.md

 The whole library is header-only and can be found [here](include/).

 > [!Warning]
-> As of now, the library is **early-alpha-work-in-progress**, it contains core functionality and documentation, but there is plenty of work left to be done.
+> As of now, the library is in **early alpha**, it contains core functionality and documentation, but there is plenty of work left to be done.

 ## Design Principles